a) Basis of preparation

 the income is established.
 Income from interest on deposits, loans and

-interest bearing securities is recognised on the time proportionate
+interest bearing securities is recognised on a time proportion basis.

-Export entitlements are recognised as reduction from material
+Export incentives are recognised as reduction from cost of material

 scheme is established in respect of the exports made and where there is